View Lists

 Description automatically generated

-Adding a Diagram to the Project Pinned View List
+Adding a Diagram to the Project Pinned View List from the Diagram Ribbon

 To add a diagram to the Project Pinned view list, click the striked out gray Pin Picture 12icon on the Diagram ribbon when the diagram is open.